Last Updated on January 25, 2026 by Sandy Williams

 How can there be problems with Del Webb Catalina when it just opened?

-As someone who not only lives near the newly established Del Webb Catalina but also experienced life in a Del Webb community firsthand, I have a unique perspective on what living in these developments is really like.
+As someone who not only lives near the newly established Del Webb Catalina but has also experienced life in a Del Webb community firsthand, I have a unique perspective on what living in these developments is truly like.

 With their appealing marketing and beautifully designed homes, it’s easy to be drawn into the allure of Del Webb’s promise of resort-style living.